gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Extensions.TowerModelExt.md

 ## TowerModelExt.GetWeapon(this TowerModel) Method

-(Cross-Game compatible) Return the first WeaponModel this TowerModel has, if it has one.
+Return the first WeaponModel this TowerModel has, if it has one.

 ```csharp
 public static Assets.Scripts.Models.Towers.Weapons.WeaponModel GetWeapon(this Assets.Scripts.Models.Towers.TowerModel towerModel);